 Brian continued to walk through the new Sales tools that are now available to HubSpot customers.
 As with Dharmesh’s presentation, I’ll leave the deep dive to others.

 As is a common occurrence, we did get to see Brian dance on stage.
 Congratulations to him for being able to dance for as long as he did without being more winded.
 I couldn’t have pulled it off.

 Brian finished with the announcement of HubSpot Connect.
-Through a couple of testimonials, he was able to demonstrate how this new feature will tie in many other vendors.
-Many of whom (Wistia, Eventbrite, Infer, Unbounce, and many more) appeared on stage after the video testimonial.
+Through a couple of testimonials, he was able to demonstrate how this new feature will tie in with many other vendors.
+Many of them (Wistia, Eventbrite, Infer, Unbounce, and many more) appeared on stage after the video testimonial.